Dr. med. Dirk Manski

 figure Retrograde pyelography with chronic hydronephrosis and pyelolymphatic reflux.

-Retrograde pyelography with forniceal rupture: the extraluminal contrast media leads to a double contrast effect with a visible ureteral wall.
+Retrograde pyelography with forniceal rupture: the extraluminal contrast medium leads to a double contrast effect with a visible ureteral wall.
 With kind permission, Dr. R. Gumpinger, Kempten.

 figure Retrograde pyelography with forniceal rupture